 - We charter buses to national and regional climate events like the Peoples Climate March, BreakFree, and NoKXL rallies.

 - We make phone calls, circulate petitions, write to local officials, and occasionally visit our elected officials to advance legislation that combats global warming and supports wind and solar power and energy conservation in the Garden and Empire States.

-350NJ stays connected via conference calls, meetings at local libraries or other venues, and sometimes in our homes for a pot luck meal.
+350NJ-Rockland stays connected via conference calls, meetings at local libraries or other venues, and sometimes in our homes for a pot luck meal.

-He presently serves as one of the president of 350NJ.
-“I am very pleased to serve and lead at 350NJ!
+He presently serves as the president of 350NJ-Rockland.
+“I am very pleased to serve and lead at 350NJ-R!
 We have a sharp focus on the climate crisis and are actively pushing society towards a transition away from fossil fuel dependency.
-We educate the public, advocate solutions, and protest fossil fuel infrastructure and operations.
-Some of us also choose to risk arrest (in accord with principles of non-violent direct action) when that is appropriate.”
+2018 needs to exceed expectations as a year of strong action favoring the climate.
+Join us!
+Work with us!”
+Jerome Wagner, 607-348-5773, info@350NJ.org

 Jordan holds a law degree from Stanford Law School and was a member of the bar in both Illinois and New York.
 He served as Executive Director at Surprise Lake Camp in Cold Spring, NY for 30 years.
 He has served on the boards of directors of several organizations.